glenjamin/gilded-rose-kata/NOTES.md

 13:32
 Have set up jasmine to run on change as documented here: https://github.com/jasmine/jasmine-npm/issues/5 `nodemon --exec jasmine`, using this to see test results as each test is added.

+13:52
+Completed regression pack and added README for how to run tests